Yu Chang Player Props: Red Sox vs. Mariners

-On Monday, Yu Chang (coming off going 0-for-1) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 9:40 PM ET.
+After going 0-for-3 in his last game, Yu Chang and the Boston Red Sox face the Seattle Mariners (who will start Bryce Miller) at 9:40 PM ET on Tuesday.

-In his previous game he had a hitless showing (0-for-1) against the Giants.
+In his last game he had a hitless performance (0-for-3) against the Mariners.

 Yu Chang Game Info & Props vs. the Mariners